-DAO or Decentralized Autonomous Organization refers to the decentralized network of narrow-AI agents that are autonomous, whose function is to maximize the production output and divide the labor into different computationally difficult tasks.
 In simple terms, a DAO can be considered as any corporation that is run without the involvement of humans, exists mostly online and is so unbound by the laws of any particular nation, and is under the control of a set of incorruptible business rules.
 The implementation of these rules is done via open-source software that can be audited by the public and distributed through the computers of its shareholders.
 A human can become a stakeholder by either buying the stock in the company or when he is paid in that stock in exchange for the rendered services.

 The operational framework of a DAO